 Lionel Messi Needs To Step Up As Argentina Face Croatia Today

-Argentina vs Croatia – Kickoff 19.00, Nizhny Novgorod
+Argentina 0 vs Croatia 3 – Nizhny Novgorod

 Iceland are not a large football nation nor do they have an illustrious history, however at the last two major tournaments they have pulled off incredible results.
 In 2016, they famously beat England in the European Championships.
 And this year in the World Cup, they managed to hold Lionel Messi and Argentina to a 1-1 draw which included a penalty save by Hannes Halldorsson.